 Penalties include a maximum jail sentence of 18 months and a fine of up to $5,000.
 Between seven and 29 plants is considered a class five felony, which results in a maximum prison sentence of three years and a fine of up to $100,000.

-If you have been arrested for a weed-related offense in Denver, our experienced legal team at Gerash Steiner & Blanton, P.C. can help you obtain the best results possible.
+If you have been arrested for a weed-related offense in Denver, our experienced criminal lawyers at Gerash Steiner & Blanton, P.C. can help you obtain the best results possible.
 For more information, contact us and schedule a free consultation today.